-To be considered for test accommodations, students must meet ALL of the following ACT Assessment requirements:
+To be considered for ACT-Approved Accommodations, students must meet ALL of the following requirements:

 - Professionally Diagnosed Disability.
 The student's disability must have been professionally diagnosed by a qualified professional, or team of professionals, whose credentials are appropriate to the disability.
-Current written diagnostic documentation of the disability must be on file at school and must meet ALL the "Guidelines for Documentation" on page 2. - If diagnosed for the FIRST time before September 1997, reconfirmation is required within the last 3 years.
-A current IEP or 504 Plan on file at the public school may serve as reconfirmation, provided the initial diagnosis was made by a qualified professional(s) - If FIRST diagnosed within the last 12 months, full written diagnostic documentation must be submitted with the request form. - 2.
-Current IEP or 504 Plan.
-The request must be submitted with a copy of the test accommodations page from the student's current IEP or a complete copy of the current 504 Plan that supports the need for all requested accommodations due to the disability. - 3.
-Extended Time and Test Accommodations Allowed in School.
-The student must currently receive requested accommodations, including extended time, for tests in school due to the disability.
+Current written diagnostic documentation of the disability must be on file at school and must meet ALL the "Guidelines for Documentation" on page 2. - · If diagnosed for the FIRST time before September 2005, reconfirmation is required within the last 3 years.
+A current IEP or 504 Plan on file at the public school may serve as reconfirmation, provided the initial diagnosis was made by a qualified professional(s). - If FIRST diagnosed within the last 3 years, complete written diagnostic documentation must be submitted with the request form. - The current IEP or 504 Plan must document ALL 2. accommodations requested are provided in school.
+Submit a copy of the student's current IEP or current 504 Plan that supports the need for all requested accommodations due to the disability.
+The student's name and effective dates of the IEP or 504 Plan must appear on all pages submitted.
+If the plan has been in place less than 3 years, full diagnostic documentation is required.